 You pay a copayment each time you visit the doctor.
-Under the High Option HMO, most other medical and surgical services are payable at 85% after you meet the plan deductible.
-Under the Standard Option HMO, most other medical and surgical services are payable at 80% after you meet the plan deductible.
+Under the Standard Option, most other medical and surgical services are payable at 80% after you meet the plan deductible.
 These benefits include inpatient and outpatient hospital services, diagnostic services, medical therapy (such as radiation and dialysis), and other services prescribed by a participating physician such as home health care or durable medical equipment and supplies.

 For non-emergency services, you must use a participating provider.
-The High and Standard HMO Options cover emergency services at any medical facility, whether or not that medical facility participates in the UPMC Health Plan network.
+The Standard Option covers emergency services at any medical facility, whether or not that medical facility participates in the UPMC Health Plan Legacy HMO Network.

-Using your Health Incentive Account with the High and Standard HMO Options
+Using your Health Incentive Account with the Standard Option